eio/animal-path-segmentation/README.md

 The custom PyTorch dataset logic is stored in `AnimalPathsDataset.py`

-This is loaded by PyTorch DataLoaders in `AnimalDataLoaders.py`
+This is loaded by PyTorch DataLoaders in `AnimalDataLoaders.py`, which is also where the input CSV filepaths are defined.

 # File Outputs